yphil-dev/petrolette/README.md

     -   Use the "change this feed's tab" menu to re-categorize the feed
     -   Use the "promote this feed" (^) link to bump up a feed as 1st of its tab
     -   Use the "delete this feed" (x) link to delete a feed
--   Or directly edit [feeds.xml](http://bitbucket.org/xaccrocheur/nws/raw/master/feeds.xml) (way faster).
+-   Or directly edit [feeds.xml](http://bitbucket.org/yassinphilip/nws/raw/master/feeds.xml) (way faster).
--   Use "Pin tab" in your browser to prevent tab clutter
--   Use [Back is close](http://www.firefoxfacts.com/2013/08/14/back-is-close/) to quickly go back to where you were

 ### LICENSE